kyrokyropi/ramos-u1l-exercise02/README.md

 3) Select /root then Save
 4) Access your website through "<Github username>.github.io/<repository name>"

-Takeaways:
+Takeaways: <br>
-I recalled how to code and make a webpage using HTML and CSS I also learned how to deploy websites using github
+I recalled how to code and make a webpage using HTML and CSS <br>
+I also learned how to deploy websites using github